 NOTE!
 High Voltage 2 alarm will retire and High Voltage 1 alarm will activate.
-The audible alarm will be silenced in the next step.
+The audible alarm will be

-- 11. Use arrow keys to scroll up to "Over Volt 1". - 12.
-Press ENT; then use the arrow keys to adjust the "Over Voltage 1" setting to the value recorded in step 5.
+11. Use arrow keys to scroll up to "Over Volt 1".

+- 12. Press ENT; then use the arrow keys to adjust the "Over Voltage 1" setting to the value recorded in step 5.
 Press ENT. - a) Requirement: SCU+ "Major/Minor" alarm indicator goes from red to off. - b) Requirement: Press ESC repeatedly to return to the Main screen.
 SCU+ displays "Normal". - c) Requirement: All external alarms deactivate.